igormironchik/qt-widgets-on-real-example/chapter01/crop.md

 #endif // GIF_EDITOR_CROP_HPP_INCLUDED
 ```

-API is simple, but let's look at what is under a cowling.
+API is simple, but let's look at what is under the hood.

 Crop rectangle will have handles to change geometry of the rectangle.
 And in the code
 I defined a constant to store the size for it.